matthewvolk/amifree/README.md

-# amifree 📆
+![amifree](https://i.imgur.com/d5KjzJb.png "amifree")
 A Node.js CLI utility to retrieve available time slots on your Google Calendar
-![amifree](https://i.imgur.com/d5KjzJb.png "amifree")
 ## Project Background/TODO:
 #### THE PROBLEM:
 A Node.js CLI utility to retrieve available time slots on your Google Calendar